-Dr. Shimwaayi Muntemba, a Zambian national, was working as a gender advisor on the World Bank Africa Region’s HIV/AIDS programmes when she became increasingly concerned by the rising numbers of requests from schools for support for orphaned pupils.
+Dr. Shimwaayi Muntemba, a Zambian national, was working as a gender advisor on The World Bank’s Africa Region’s HIV/AIDS programmes when she became increasingly concerned by the rising numbers of requests from schools for support for orphaned pupils.

-Tragically, during this period, Shimwaayi lost three younger sisters to the AIDS pandemic; leaving behind 11 young children.
+Tragically, Shimwaayi lost three younger sisters to the AIDS pandemic; leaving behind 11 young children.
 This motivated her to work towards establishing ZOA-US in Washington D.C. in 2000, to supply food and educational support to impoverished orphans and other vulnerable Zambian children.

-Shimwaayi moved to the UK in 2005 and it seemed natural, given the UK’s historical links to Zambia, to set up ZOA-UK with other people who had lived in Zambia.
+Shimwaayi moved to the UK in 2005 and given the UK’s historical links to Zambia, she established ZOA-UK with others who had close links to the country.

 Zambia’s children and education

-Many orphaned Zambian children live with impoverished grandparents or siblings, for whom the cost of uniforms, stationery and school fees are prohibitive so have to drop out of school after parents die.
-There is also a desperate lack of state school places in Zambia and class sizes can exceed 100 children in schools.
+Many orphaned Zambian children live with impoverished grandparents or siblings, for whom the cost of school fees are prohibitive, forcing them to drop out of school.
+There is also a desperate lack of state school places and class sizes can exceed 100 children.

 Uneducated, orphaned girls are three times more likely to contract HIV/AIDS than those in school and under parental supervision.
 As well as orphans we also support vulnerable children and youths, whose parents may be alive, but are not in a position to provide adequate emotional and financial support.
 Many vulnerable children in Zambia are not in school and are living in great hardship.